-MANKIND.
+HUMANITY.
 We believe God created male and female reflecting the image and nature of God.
 An individual’s distinct gender is sovereignly and irreversibly appointed by God.
 Rejection of one’s appointed biological gender reflects a rejection of God’s plans and purposes.
 The first human, Adam, sinned and thereby incurred the judgment of both physical death and spiritual death which is eternal separation from God.
-All human beings, with the exception of Christ Jesus, are born with a sin nature, are accountable for their sin, and need to be born again.
+Therefore, all human beings, with the exception of Christ Jesus, are born with a sin nature, are accountable for their sin, and need to be born again.
 God has established and revealed in Scripture divine order to regulate fallen humanity.
 Human institutions reflecting that order are marriage of a man and a woman, family, and human government.
 Genesis 1:1, 26; Psalm 51:5; Jeremiah 17:9; John 3:3-7; Romans 3:10-12; 5:12; Ephesians 2:1-10; 1 John 1:8-10; Genesis 2:18-25; Colossians 3:18-21; Romans 13:1-7.

 SALVATION.
 We believe that salvation was provided for everyone in the whole world and was accomplished solely by the finished work of Christ shedding His blood upon the cross, and no work on the part of any person can merit this salvation.
 Whoever believes solely in the finished work of Jesus Christ receives the new birth, becomes a partaker of the divine nature, and thus becomes a child of God, once for all, forever.
 John 3:16; 6:37; 10:27–30; 2 Corinthians 5:14; Ephesians 2:8–9; 1 Timothy 2:3-6; 1 Peter 1:18-19, 23; 2 Peter 1:3-4.